pipegoyes/CleanTableTennisApp/Readme.txt

 Bugs
 - ComboBox does not display initial game points correctly
 - There is no error when you select 11 and nothing, it saves score in single match
-- Quick view does not display victories correctly, it is always 0
 - Consider set order in scores (single and doubles)

 Features
-- Display matches in real order
 - Shows error when match configuration is not valid
 - Validate doubles, player does not play in both doubles (wizard)
 - Go back to home in quick view